 Rather than paying yearly or by semester, apprentices and trainees under Smart and Skilled pay a fee for the qualification.
 They may still pay in instalments over a number of years, but the fee is an amount for the qualification, fixed at the time the apprentice or trainee commences.

-As an apprentice, you are eligible to a government subsidy for your apprenticeship qualification, even if you already have a Certificate IV or higher qualification.
+If you're starting an apprenticeship, you are eligible to a government subsidy for your apprenticeship qualification, even if you already have a Certificate IV or higher qualification.

-Your employer may be required to pay the fee for your apprenticeship qualification, depending on the relevant industrial award.
+If you are eligible for the Fee Free Apprenticeship Strategy, you or your employer will not be required to pay the fee for your apprenticeship qualification, depending on the relevant industrial award.
 Ask your employer if they are responsible for paying your student fees.

 The NSW Skills List identifies which traineeship qualifications receive a government subsidy.
 The subsidy is available to trainees who are new entrants, but not those who are existing workers.
 Your employer can confirm your trainee category.